BestTimesToVisit.com Logo

 Rental Car

-The absolute king of Big Island transportation, a rental car is essential for exploring its vastness and diverse landscapes.
-It gives you the freedom to visit volcanoes, beaches, and charming towns at your own pace.
+The absolute king of Big Island transportation, a rental car is essential for exploring its vast and diverse landscapes.
+You'll need it to access everything from volcanic parks to remote beaches and charming towns scattered across the island.

 Ride-Sharing Services (Uber/Lyft)

-Available primarily in major towns like Kailua-Kona and Hilo, ride-sharing can be convenient for short trips within these areas or to/from the airports.
-It's not a viable option for inter-city travel or exploring remote attractions.
+Available primarily in the Kona and Hilo areas, ride-sharing can be convenient for short trips within towns or to/from the airports.
+They are not a viable option for inter-island travel or exploring remote parts of the Big Island.

 Taxis